-- A. The Board gave approval for WTI, as per the plans and specifications, to re-coat the sloped metal roof Phase I at Spring-Ford Area High School for a total cost of \$447,839.21.
+- Mr. Cooper confirmed this was correct and that he had the majority of the information already - A. Administration recommends approval for WTI, as per the plans and specifications, to re-coat the sloped metal roof Phase I at Spring-Ford Area High School for a total cost of \$447,839.21.
 This will be completed thru AEPA/KPN proposal #5033168.
 Work will be completed over the summer of 2018.
-Funding will come from the Capital Reserve. - B. The Board gave approval to process a new purchase order for the increased costs incurred by Turf Track and Court for the extra work that was performed to complete the 9th Grade Center artificial turf field.
+Funding will come from the Capital Reserve.

+Administration recommends approval to process a new purchase order for the increased costs incurred by Turf Track and Court for the extra work that was performed to complete the 9 th Grade Center artificial turf field.
 This cost includes mileage, drawing reproductions and change order clarification for a total cost of \$358.12.
 Funding will come from the Capital Reserve.

-- C. The Board gave approval to award to R.J.
+C. Administration recommends approval to award to R.J.
 McCarville the contract to replace the folding operable doors at Brooke Elementary School for the lowest RFP of \$19,997.00 and rejecting all others.
-Funding will come from the Capital Reserve. - D. The Board gave to retain Henry Building Services, LLC to draw up specifications and place out to bid the replacement of the Oaks Elementary School chiller.
+Funding will come from the Capital Reserve.
+D. Administration recommends approval to retain engineer to draw up specifications and place out to bid the replacement of the Oaks Elementary chiller.
 The costs shall not exceed \$20,000.00.
-Funding will come from the Maintenance Budget. - E. The Board gave approval to retain ICS Consulting, Inc. to develop costs and plans to create a new storage copy room at the Flex Building and place out to bid for a total cost of \$3,200.00.
-Funding will come from the Capital Reserve. - F. The Board gave approval to retain Village Architecture and Preservation to draw up specifications/drawings and bids for the replacement of windows at the 9th Grade Center for a total cost of \$29,000.00.
-Funding will come from the Capital Reserve.
+Funding will come from the Maintenance Budget.
+E. Administration recommends approval to retain engineer to develop costs and plans to create a new storage copy room at the Flex Building and place out to bid for a total cost of \$ Funding will come from the Capital Reserve.
+F. Administration recommends approval to retain architect to draw up specifications/drawings and bids for the replacement of windows at the 9th Grade Center for a total cost of \$\\\\\\.
+Funding will come from the Capital